Lactococcus garvieae

-Lactococcus garvieae is a known fish pathogen affecting saltwater fish in the Far East, specifically in rainbow trout, Japanese yellowtail, Cobia (Rachycentron canadum) and grey mullet (Mugil cephalus).
+Lactococcus garvieae is a known fish pathogen affecting saltwater fish in the Far East, specifically in rainbow trout, Japanese yellowtail, cobia (Rachycentron canadum) and grey mullet (Mugil cephalus).
 This bacteria causes lesions in the vascular endothelium, leading to hemorrhages and petechias at the surface of internal organs.

 As few as 10 bacterial cells per fish can cause an infection.
-L. garvieae is isolated in saltwater fish in the Far East and specifically in European Rainbow Trout.
+L. garvieae is isolated in saltwater fish in the Far East and specifically in European rainbow trout.

 Host range

-Lactococcus garvieae is usually identified within aquatic species.
-However, it has also been found in subclinical intramammary infections in cows, subclinical mastitis in water buffalos, poultry meat, raw cow's milk, meat products, porcine blood from industrial abattoirs and from cat and dog tonsils.
+Lactococcus garvieae is usually identified within aquatic species, but it has also been found in subclinical intramammary infections in cattle, subclinical mastitis in water buffalo, poultry meat, raw cow's milk, meat products, porcine blood from industrial abattoirs, and cat and dog tonsils.
+Rare cases have occurred involving infection in humans with a 25% mortality rate.

 History

 Lactococcus garvieae was first discovered in rainbow trout raised on a Japanese fish farm in the 1950s.
-In 1988, L. garvieae was identified in the rainbow trout from Spanish fish farms as well.
-In later years, L. garvieae was isolated from several septicemic processes in fish and phenotypical and molecular taxonomic studies confirmed the same agent as E. seriolicida.
+In 1988, L. garvieae was identified in the rainbow trout from Spanish fish farms, as well.
+In later years, it was isolated from several septicemic processes in fish and phenotypical and molecular taxonomic studies confirmed the same agent as E. seriolicida.
 This species was reclassified as a junior synonym of L. garvieae.

 Culture and morphology

-Lactococcus garvieae is a facultatively anaerobic, non-motile, non-spore forming, Gram-positive ovoid coccus, occurring in pairs and short chains.
+Lactococcus garvieae is a facultatively anaerobic, nonmotile, nonspore forming, Gram-positive, ovoid coccus, occurring in pairs and short chains.
 It can produce α-hemolysis on blood agar (BA).
-It has the ability to grow at 4-45 °C in media containing 6.5% sodium chloride (NaCl) at pH 9.6.
-Its optimal growth temperature is 37 °C for a 24‑hour period, while at 4 °C it needs between 12 and 15 days for premium growth.
-It also grows rapidly in rich media, such as brain heart infusion agar (BHIA), trypticase soy agar (TSA), BA, trypticase soy broth (TSB), and bile esculin agar (BEA).
+It has the ability to grow at 4.0-45 °C in media containing 6.5% sodium chloride at pH 9.6.
+Its optimal growth temperature is 37 °C for a 24‑hour period, while at 4 °C, it needs between 12 and 15 days for premium growth.
+It also grows rapidly in rich media, such as brain heart infusion agar (BHIA), trypticase soy agar, BA, trypticase soy broth, and bile esculin agar.
 Conversely, L. garvieae does not grow on McConkey agar or Enterococcus agar.
-Optimum conditions for colony growth exists within brain heart infusion broth (BHIB) where conditions include a pH range of 7-8 and a temperature range of 25-30 °C.
+Optimum conditions for colony growth exists within brain heart infusion broth, where conditions include a pH range of 7-8 and a temperature range of 25-30 °C.

 Epidemiology

-In fish models, all clinical forms of lactococcosis show an absence of clinical symptoms and mortalities in fish weighing under 80 grams.
+In fish models, all clinical forms of lactococcosis show an absence of clinical symptoms and mortalities in fish weighing under 80 g.
 Smaller fish can be infected experimentally.
-In a follow-up study of the pathogenicity of L. garvieae, younger fish at 50 grams underwent a higher mortality than older fish at about 100 grams and the acute period of the disease was reported to be longer in young fish.
+In a follow-up study of the pathogenicity of L. garvieae, younger fish at 50 g underwent a higher mortality than older fish around 100 g and the acute period of the disease was reported to be longer in young fish.

-Numerous investigations of L. garvieae pathogenicity have confirmed that capsulated strains, commonly classified as serotype KG−, are more virulent than non-capsulated strains, commonly classified as serotype KG+.
+Numerous investigations of L. garvieae pathogenicity have confirmed that capsulated strains, commonly classified as serotype KG−, are more virulent than noncapsulated strains, commonly classified as serotype KG+.
 The appearance of the disease is affected specifically by factors of the aquatic environment such as temperature and water quality.